Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 While assembling the datapath module, I realized that the flush signals were initially designed as asynchronous resets, but they should actually function as synchronous resets.
 This prompted a change in the flop module, where I shifted from asynchronous to synchronous resets.

 The decision to move to synchronous resets was driven by simplicity and the nature of the system.
 There is no critical need for asynchronous resets in this design, as the clock signal is always active.
 As a result, the system should reliably reset when required, and synchronous resets won't introduce any timing issues or complications.
 Given that the clock is consistently oscillating, a synchronous reset will effectively reset the system without causing disruptions to the overall functionality.

+## **#4 Updated Hazard Handelling (October 4th):**
+The initial hazard handelling implemented in the processor at the point of writing was not suffecient to deal with all RAW hazards that arise in the **memory** stage.
+This is due to an assumption about the value that was to be written back to a register not holding true for a subset of the implemented instructions.
+This lead to incorrect values being forwarded from the **memory** stage back to the **execution** stage.
+A more comprehensive review of this issue can be foun in [Challenges section #2](#2-unexpected-hazards-october-4th).